InvisibleCommerce/shipped-shield-ios-sdk/README.md

 }
 ```

+Within the callback, implement any logic necessary to add or remove Shield from the cart, based on whether `isShieldEnabled` is true or false.

 ### Customization

 If you plan to implement the widget yourself to fit the app style, you can still use the functionality provided by the SDK.